 The London office services some major property developers, as well as a host of private equity and hedge funds.
 It's a pretty major force in litigation, too, and has run some noteworthy cases through the courts in recent years.

 As with all City firms, the financial downturn is bound to impact on deal flow.
-But the firm reckons its international presence has make it pretty recession proof, and it currently has no plans to cut its extremely healthy rates of pay (or indeed jobs).
-But it's been a time of change for the Tudor Street-based shop, with the departure of senior partners a couple of years ago slowly fading.
-Whilst grumbles in the 2012 Firm of the Year included "rock-bottom morale" and large numbers of departures, there's a general acceptance that the new management team at least knows which way the firm should be heading.
+But the firm reckons its international presence has make it pretty recession-proof, and it currently has no plans to cut its extremely healthy rates of pay (or indeed jobs).
+But it's been a time of change for the Tudor Street-based shop, with the effect of the departure of senior partners a couple of years ago slowly fading.

 free booze bonding with their peers from the firm's enormous international network.
 Although it's worth noting that there's no chance of a seat abroad other than the occasional stint in Dubai.

 The firm also gets points for its flat management structure, lack of hierarchy and supportive working environment.
 The firm will "support associates' efforts to develop new skills and practice areas” and partners "seem to be care about your career goals and general professional development".
 There are the usual grumbles about long hours, but if you want to take home this sort of wedge you have to expect to burn the midnight oil occasionally.
 Chargeable targets are officially a reasonable 1500-1700 hours a year, but insiders say that 2000 is probably more like it (not that bonuses make up for it).